marcosmirandabeltran/logwritter/README.md

 # Technologies
-Per practice purposes, the application is using Java 8 with Spring Boot, Spring Data, Lombok, and Vavr , its being used Functional Programming
+Per practice purposes, the application is using Java 8 with Spring Boot, Spring Data, Lombok, and Vavr , its being used some basic Functional Programming

 # Decisions taken